-All controllers are linked up in a two-core data communication system.
+All controllers in the AKC series are linked up in a two-core data communication system that is registered under the name DANBUSS Data Communication System.

 A Gateway is the control unit used when the data communication system has to be connected to a PC, a printer, a TCP/IP server or a modem.